Water: Water and planetary habitability

 The existence of liquid water, and to a lesser extent its gaseous and solid forms, on Earth are vital to the existence of life on Earth as we know it.
 The Earth is located in the habitable zone of the Solar System; if it were slightly closer to or farther from the Sun (about 5%, or about 8 million kilometers), the conditions which allow the three forms to be present simultaneously would be far less likely to exist.
 Earth's size also plays a role: its gravity allows it to hold an atmosphere, including air moisture.
 Smaller planets like Mars have extremely thin or no atmospheres.
-Water vapor and carbon dioxide in the atmosphere provide a temperature buffer (greenhouse effect) which helps maintain a relatively steady surface temperature.
+Water vapor and other greenhouse gases in the atmosphere provide a temperature buffer (greenhouse effect) which helps maintain a relatively steady surface temperature when present in regular quantities.

-The surface temperature of Earth has been relatively constant through geologic time despite varying levels of incoming solar radiation (insolation), indicating that a dynamic process governs Earth's temperature via a combination of greenhouse gases and surface or atmospheric albedo.
-This proposal is known as the Gaia hypothesis.

 The state of water on a planet depends on ambient pressure, which is determined by the planet's gravity.
 If a planet is sufficiently massive, the water on it may be solid even at high temperatures, because of the high pressure caused by gravity, as it was observed on exoplanets Gliese 436 b and GJ 1214 b.